• Skip to primary navigation

 Step 9: Cover the stuffing with tin foil and bake in a preheated 350-degree oven for 20 minutes.
 Take the tin foil off and bake for another 20 minutes.
 The top should be crispy and crunchy.
 The recipe is from Country Living.

-cornbread, sausage, and pecan stuffing recipe
+Cornbread, sausage, and pecan stuffing with fresh parsley.

 Cornbread, Sausage, and Pecan Stuffing